bgntv/blog/_posts/2022-12-19-risk-assesment-score.md

 **Summary**

-Portfolio management systems and banks assess risk using long-term engagement data and the activity of each user.
-The problem with these institutions is that there is a give-and-take loop: users want to earn the highest scores, so there is an incentive to earn the lowest risk.
-This model would create biased results if used in this scenario because in this case there’s no incentive.
+Risk assessment systems used by portfolio management systems and banks often rely on long-term engagement data and the activity of each user to evaluate risk.
+However, this approach can be problematic because users may be motivated to present themselves as low-risk in order to earn higher scores, leading to biased results.

-In general, the risk score would be calculated based on whether in the long term, the user's viewership has increased or remained stable (above a minimum threshold).

-* I.e
-  * score index = multiplier*(change in viewership) for a viewer uptick
-  * score index = multiplier*(difference of viewership from threshold) for stable viewership

-However, this model requires another requirement: predicting variations from the trend line.

-While viewership may have been rising or may be stable, it does not mean that the trend will continue.
-Similarly, if a channel is failing, there’s still a possibility that it will rise in the future.
+To address this issue, a new model for risk assessment could be developed that takes into account changes in viewership over time.
+The risk score for a user could be calculated based on whether their viewership has increased or remained stable (above a certain threshold).
+In addition to tracking changes in viewership, this model should also consider the likelihood of deviations from the trend line, as it is possible for a channel with declining viewership to recover in the future, or for a channel with rising viewership to experience a decline.

-Despite the fact that all the methods outlined in this post work, in theory, there is neither a working prototype nor an application for them.
-Because most of this has been adapted from real-life risk assessment systems, it is likely to work well in practice as well.
+While this approach shows promise, it is worth noting that it has not yet been tested through a working prototype or application.
+However, as it is based on real-life risk assessment systems, it is likely to be effective in practice.

 ![rating.png](/assets/rating.png)